 Is there still free mobile data roaming?

-In the long run, it is likely that data roaming charges will apply although it appears, initially at least, that the major mobile networks are not implementing new data roaming charges.
-Without a doubt, the best advice is to check with your provider to find out about new roaming charges and ensure you do not incur unexpected costs.
+The best advice is to check with your provider to find out about EU roaming charges to ensure you do not incur unexpected costs.

 Stay tuned: get the latest up-to-date government advice on travel and so much more via gov.uk/transition.